Skip to content

 The above are filters.
 But where do ideas actually come from?

 Try things.
 Share online.
 As you go, you’ll hit friction: your own pain points.
 If something keeps coming up or is big enough, hack a way to solve it or reduce it.
-Post about it.
+Talk/post about it with others.
 If it resonates, it might be your next product.

 B. Improve an existing product